Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Bicep/Bicep.md

 > az bicep upgrade
 ```

-Add Bicep install directory to path.
+Add the Bicep install directory to your PATH.
 It is installed in 'C:\\Users\\[user]\\.azure\\bin'.

 I recommend using VS Code for editing Bicep files.
 Optionally install the Bicep VS Code extensions.
 This extension is pretty good, it has syntax highlighting, shows basic errors and has intellisense.

 # Export ARM template and convert

 All resources on Azure are internally described in ARM templates.
 ARM is the internal infrastructure definition used to describe the desired state.
-Any modification made using either the portal or using script will result in a modification to these ARM templates.
-If you logon into the resource explorer, you can view the current state (https://resources.azure.com/).
+Any modification made using either the Azure portal or using script will result in a modification to these ARM templates.
+If you use the Azure Resource Explorer, you can view the current state (https://resources.azure.com/).
 ![ResourceExplorer](ResourceExplorer.png)

-It is possible to export any existing resource from azure to an ARM template.
+It is possible to export any existing resource from Azure to an ARM template.
 ```
 > az group export --name "[ResourceGroupName]" > [ResourceGroupName].json
 ```